Yutoti/LeetCode/README.md

 The reshaped matrix need to be filled with all the elements of the original matrix in the same row-traversing order as they were.

 If the 'reshape' operation with given parameters is possible and legal, output the new reshaped matrix; Otherwise, output the original matrix.

+## 766. Toeplitz Matrix （2018.3.24 18:40）
+A matrix is Toeplitz if every diagonal from top-left to bottom-right has the same element.

+Now given an M x N matrix, return True if and only if the matrix is Toeplitz.